davidsbatista/davidsbatista.net/_posts/2017-07-22-SyntaxNet-API-Portuguese.md

 preview_pic: /assets/images/2017-07-22-SyntaxNetHTTP.png
 ---

-In a [previous post](../../../../../blog/2017/03/25/syntaxnet/) I explained how load the syntactic and morphological information given by SyntaxNet into NLTK structures by parsing the std output.
+In a [previous post](../../../../../blog/2017/03/25/syntaxnet/) I explained how load the syntactic and morphological information given by SyntaxNet into NLTK structures by parsing the standard output.
 Although usefull this is does not scale when one wants to process thousands of sentences, but finally I've found a Docker image to setup SyntaxNet as a webservice.

 It turns out this is simple and straightforward using a Docker image.
 Here are the steps on how to do it, and setting up for Portuguese: